dtzSiFive/firrtl-spec/spec.md

 For use in cross-module references (XMR's), a reference to a probe of the circuit component is used.
 See [@sec:probes] for details.

-Using reference type ports, modules may export references for reading and forcing without routing wires out of the design.
+Using reference type ports, modules may expose internals for reading and forcing without routing wires out of the design.

 This is often useful for testing and verification, where reference types allow